Finding a solution to the mystery phrase coined by St. Paul, the discerning of spirits.

 In the Apophthegmata patrum, then, discernment is, in some sayings, one of the monk’s virtues or tools; in others it is the one virtue or ability which enables the others to flourish.
 But further, discernment is also a kind of superior insight, an ability to see beyond single rules and practices and comprehend the total effect of an action.13

-Linehart strings together this complex weave of history and concludes:
+Linehart strings together this intricate weave of history and concludes:

 In considering any passage on discernment of spirits, it is useful to ask three questions: Who has this gift, or should have it?
 What is meant by “spirits”?
 What criteria, if any, are proposed for the discerning or distinguishing.